-The company Sanaria has developed an effective vaccine to combat Malaria, which could be crucial in the fight to eradicate Malaria.
-A major obstacle preventing large-scale deployment of this vaccine is the cost of it's production.
-A bottleneck in the production process is the extraction of salivary glands from mosquitos infected with Malaria.
-Currently, mosquitos must be manually dissected by highly trained workers who extract the salivary glands by hand.
+An effective vaccine to combat Malaria has been developed by the company Sanaria, however a major obstacle to large-scale deployment of this vaccine is the cost of production.
+The bottleneck in the need for salivary glands from Mosquitos infected with Malaria.
+Currently, mosquitos must be manually dissected by highly trained workers in order to extract their salivary glands.
 The need for skilled labor is very expensive, and it is also very slow.
-A prototype robotic mosquito dissection system is currently in development at Johns Hopkins which will automate the process of mosquito salivary gland extraction.
-In this project, four computer vision algorithms are developed to solve various classification and segmentation tasks which are necessary for efficient and robust functioning of the robotic system.
+Researchers at Johns Hopkins are developing a robotic system which will automate the process of mosquito salivary gland extraction.
+In this project, four computer vision algorithms are developed for various classification and segmentation tasks which are necessary for efficient and robust functioning of the robotic system.